 The Grasset nickel sulphide deposit occurs at the southern end of the Grasset Ultramafic Complex ("GUC"), immediately north of the regional SLDZ.
 The deposit was discovered in 2012 and is comprised of two subparallel zones (H1 and H3 zones) of disseminated to locally semi-massive sulphide mineralization.
-The Grasset deposit and the nickel exploration potential along the GUC are part of the Archer transaction, which is described in detail on pages three to five of this MD&A. Much of the most perspective gold exploration ground was excluded from the Archer deal and kept by Wallbridge, and even on the ground that was acquired by Archer, Wallbridge retains certain rights for gold exploration.
+The Grasset deposit and the nickel exploration potential along the GUC are part of the Archer transaction.